The $\mathbb{A}^1$-Euler characteristic of symmetric powers: Results

 \subsection{Direct computations}

 The class of varieties in $K_0(\EtLin_k)$ is still far away from every variety: indeed, every connected variety in $K_0(\EtLin_k)$ is geometrically stably rational by \cite[Theorem~6.5]{PajwaniRohrbachViergever}, so curves of genus $g\geq 1$ are outside of $\tilde{K_0}(\Var_k)$.
-One can nevertheless prove that $\chi_c$ respects power structures for curves, which was done by the first and third author \cite[Theorem~27]{bv2024quadratic} and independently by Taelman and Pepin-Lehalleur as part of work in progress on the higher dimensional case.
+One can nevertheless prove that $\chi_c$ respects power structures for curves, which was done by the first and third author \cite[Theorem~27]{bv2024quadratic} and independently by Taelman and Pepin Lehalleur as part of work in progress on the surface case.

 \begin{theorem} Conjecture \ref{conjecture: main conjecture} is true for all curves. \end{theorem}

 \begin{proof}[Sketch of proof.]
 The proof relies on the fact that if $C$ is a smooth projective curve over $k$, then the symmetric powers of $C$ are smooth.
 Using the motivic Gauß-Bonnet Theorem, one can then show that for $C$ a smooth projective curve of genus $g$ and $n\in\mathbb{Z}_{\geq 0}$, if $n = 2m$ is even, we have